It took me 3 visits to London for the city to finally sink under my skin. I found it expensive, crowded, and honestly, a bit overrated.

 If you want one of the best views of Westminster Palace, you should cross the Westminster Bridge for picture-perfect photos over the Thames.
-Unfortunately, like I wrote above, Big Ben is undergoing a serious face lift so you won’t quite be able to get this exact iconic shot, but it’s worth the lovely walk over the bridge all the same.
+Unfortunately, as I wrote above, Big Ben is undergoing a serious facelift so you won’t quite be able to get this exact iconic shot, but it’s worth the lovely walk over the bridge all the same.

 Go for afternoon tea

-If you’re on a budget, I recommend going for afternoon tea at the Wallace, which costs £18.50, a relative bargain given the lovely environment and generous portions.
-I was stuffed after my tea!
+If you’re on a tight budget but want to do tea, I recommend going for afternoon tea at the Wallace, which costs 19.50 GBP, a relative bargain given the lovely environment and generous portions: I was stuffed after my tea!

 Day 2 of your London Itinerary